prodnw/rsdkv4-plus/README.md

     * "game.checkForUpdates" - Links with CheckUpdates in the settings.ini, and allows for update checking.
     * "game.networkPing" - Returns the amount of time it takes to update when using network features.
     * "controller.vibrationEnabled" - Links with ControllerVibration in the settings.ini, and allows a controller to vibrate.
+    * "tempStr0/1/2/3/4/5/6/7/8/9/10" - Temporary values that hold text.
+    * "system.timeYear" - Grabs the year value from your system clock.
+    * "system.timeMonth" - Grabs the month value from your system clock.
+    * "system.timeDay" - Grabs the day value from your system clock.
+    * "system.timeHour" - Grabs the hour value from your system clock.
+    * "system.timeMinute" - Grabs the minute value from your system clock.
+    * "system.timeSecond" - Grabs the seconds value from your system clock.
   * New aliases
     * "FX_HSCALE" - Horizontal scaling of a sprite.
     * "FX_VSCALE" - Vertical scaling of a sprite.